NetApp/harvest/docs/configure-harvest-basic.md

 All exporters need two types of parameters:

 - `exporter parameters` - defined in `harvest.yml` under `Exporters` section
-- `export_options` - these options are defined in the `Matrix` data structure that is emitted from collectors and plugins
+- `export_options` - these options are defined in the `Matrix` data structure emitted from collectors and plugins

 The following two parameters are required for all exporters: